numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 Both functions are unimodal and highly asymmetric, where only one *hypercone* (with angular base area) per objective with a volume of roughly :math:`(1/2)^D` yields low function values.
 The objective functions' optima are located at the tips of those two cones.
-This function can be deceptive for cumulative step size adaptation.

-.. rubric:: Information gained from this function:
+... . rubric:: Information gained from this function:

-* In comparison to :math:`f_1` and :math:`f_{20}`:  What is the effect of a highly asymmetric landscape in both or one objective?
+.. * In comparison to :math:`f_1` and :math:`f_{20}`:  What is the
+  effect of a highly asymmetric landscape in both or one objective?